gnuoyd/rope/README.md

 step: the distance of one boundary or across one UTF-16 code unit is one
     step

+unit: the distance across one UTF-16 code unit is one unit

 jot: the distance of one step or across one index is a jot

+dimensions: a bundle of a subrope's measurements in units, jots,
+    steps, and boundaries are its dimensions

+axis: an axis names one measurement in a subrope's dimensions; I may
+    rename "axis" to "scale".

 index: a labeled entity embedded in a rope, or a `struct Rope.Index` identifying such an entity by its label.